Skip to main content

 Webhook integration

-Integrating Invicti Platform with a webhook endpoint enables real-time notifications triggered by scan events or vulnerability discoveries.
-You can deliver data directly to any internal tool, ticketing system, or custom application that accepts HTTP requests.
-The configuration is the same whether you use the webhook as a Team communicator or an Issue tracker.
-The only difference is which placeholder fields are substituted in the payload.
+Integrating Invicti Platform with a webhook endpoint as a Team communicator enables real-time notifications when scans complete or fail.
+You can deliver scan summary data directly to any internal tool, ticketing system, or custom application that accepts HTTP requests.

 Prerequisites